hoodiehq/hoodie/docs/about/hoodie-concepts.rst

 =====================================================================

-Hoodie was designed around a few core beliefs and concepts, and they explain a lot if the choices made in the code and the functionality.
+Hoodie was designed around a few core beliefs and concepts, and they explain a lot of the choices made in the code and the functionality.
 They are:

 -  `Dreamcode <#dreamcode>`__